amient/kafka-metrics/README.md

     ./gradlew build

-Next we install the default instance of InfluxDB and Grafana which requires `go` language (golang) and some front-end tools, namely `npm 2.5.0+` and `grunt v0.4.5+` - if you don't have these, install the appropriate packages for your platform and then run the following command:
+There is a docker-compose.yml file that contains grafana, influxdb and kapactior images and a small script that starts and integrates them together:

-    ./gradlew -Phostname=localhost :instance:install
+    ./docker-instance.sh

-Installing Grafana and the front-end tools it requires may the most tricky part of the setup and if you were successful you should see an empty Grafana UI at `http://localhost:3000` - under Data Sources tab there should also be one item named 'Kafka Metrics InfluxDB'.
+Grafana UI should be now exposed at `http://localhost:3000` - under Data Sources tab there should also be one item named 'Kafka Metrics InfluxDB'.
 The next command will discover all the brokers and topics by looking into the zookeeper so make sure you replace `<CLUSTER-SEED-HOST>` with a host name of one of your Kafka brokers: